 The accommodation process begins with admission to USD.
 Admissions decisions are made without regard to disability.
 All prospective students, including students with disabilities, are expected to present academic credentials at or above the minimum standards for admission.

-Once a student has been admitted to USD, the student must meet with Disability Services and self-disclose their disability in order to request and receive reasonable and appropriate accommodations while attending USD.
-Students must complete the student registration form when they meet with Disability Services.
+Once a student has been accepted to USD, the student must meet with us and self-disclose a disability in order to request and receive reasonable and appropriate accommodations while attending USD.
+Students must complete the student registration form.

 Students may self-disclose their disability at any time during their academic career, however, students are encouraged to self-disclose their disability prior to the beginning of classes.

 Learning disabilities, attention deficit hyperactivity disorder (ADHD), traumatic brain injuries and most psychiatric disabilities may require a full psycho-educational test battery as documentation.

-Reasonable and appropriate accommodations are provided to allow full and equal access to all the programs and services of USD for students with disabilities.
+Reasonable and appropriate accommodations are provided to allow full and equal access to all the programs and services for students with disabilities.
 USD is not required to lower standards or academic requirements or make modifications that would fundamentally alter the service, program or activity.

 Accommodations are tailored to the unique and individual needs of each student and to the academic requirements of each class.